R-Bower/tsx-monorepo/README.md

 <!--suppress HtmlDeprecatedAttribute -->
 <div align="center">

-## TSX-monorepo
+# TSX-monorepo

 This project is an opinionated collection of tools, apps, and libraries intended for supporting rapid React UI development.
-Everything you see here is a work in progress.
+This project was heavily inspired by [GitHub's Primer design system](https://primer.style/).

 </div>